 Berlin's unemployment rate stood at 11.9% in early 2014, representing some 214,971 people.
 However, local authorities point out a 1.9% decrease compared to the previous year.
 Most of Berlin's active population is employed in the public service, economic and financial services, health, social services, business and automotive fields.

 Currently, vacancies in Berlin mainly relate to the following jobs: nurses and health care assistants, energy professionals, tax advisers, train drivers, plumbers, heating and air conditioning specialists, etc. Meanwhile, the most sought after jobs are those of teachers, media professionals, technicians building, social scientists or sales advisers.
-Note that the local labor market is quite open to most professions and skills.
+Note that the local labour market is quite open to most professions and skills.

-Find a job
+Find a job in Berlin

 There are various ways to find a job in Berlin provided you have the appropriate skills and qualifications.
-You can start your job search on the Internet and in the classified ads in local newspapers.
+You can start your job search on the internet and in the classified ads in local newspapers.
 You may also send spontaneous job applications to big national and international firms operating in Berlin if you speak German.

 Alternatively, you can register with a recruitment or temporary employment agency, or even with foreign trade missions in Berlin.